Some courses displayed may not be offered every year.

 Honors component of EEMB 102.
 An in depth study of Macroevolution.

-Prerequisite: EEMB 3; Completion of all listed prerequisites with a grade of C- or better.
+Prerequisite: MCDB 1A, MCDB 1B, EEMB 2 and EEMB 3.
+Completion of all listed prerequisites with a grade of C- or better.

 Prerequisite: EEMB 103A; Completion of all listed prerequisites with a grade of C- or better.